jazz-codes/jazz-codes/README.md

 **Currently leveling up my skills in:**

-* New programming languages (Python, R, and more to come!  📚)
+* New programming languages (R, and more to come!  📚)
 * Web development: making the web a more awesome place, one line of code at a time  🌐
 * Data analysis: there's a story hiding in every dataset, and I want to find it!  📊